The engine that powers sustainable organisations

 Follow us on Linkedin!

-Finally, there is more clarity about the reporting format of the Supply Chain Due Diligence Act (SCDDA).
-The Federal Office of Economics and Export Control (BAFA) presented its catalog of questions on reporting on October 14, 2022.
+There is more clarity about the reporting format of the Supply Chain Due Diligence Act (SCDDA).
+The Federal Office of Economics and Export Control (BAFA) presented its catalogue of questions on reporting on October 14, 2022.
 An online input mask based on a PDF survey will be available in spring 2023.
-The catalog of questions will finally provide more clarity on how compliance with the LKSG must be reported.
+The catalogue of questions will finally provide more clarity on how compliance with the LKSG must be reported.

 Here you find all information you need about the Supply Chain Due Diligence Act (SCDDA) and the latest update.

 The Supply Chain Due Diligence Act (SCDDA) comes into force on 1 January 2023.
-Applicable to all sectors, it requires German companies with more than 3,000 employees in Germany to prevent or at least minimize human rights and environmental rights infringements in their supply chains.
+This rule applies to all industries in Germany and mandates that companies with more than 3,000 employees operating in Germany.
+They must work to prevent or reduce any violations of human rights and environmental regulations in their supply chains.
 From 2024, the Act will additionally apply to enterprises with at least 1,000 employees in Germany.

-If your company falls under the scope of the law (3,000 employees and as of 2024 1,000 employees), you are required to regularly publish a report on your compliance with the due diligence obligations outlined in the law.
+If your company falls under this scope of the law, you are required to regularly publish a report on your compliance with the due diligence obligations outlined in the law.

-You would have to prepare an annual report on the fulfillment of your due diligence obligations in the past financial year.
-Also, you must submit this report to BAFA no later than four months after the end of the financial year, and the report must be made publicly available on your company's website.
+You would have to prepare an annual report on the fulfilment of your due diligence obligations in the past financial year.
+Also, you must submit this report to the Federal Office of Economics and Export Control (BAFA) no later than four months after the end of the financial year.
+Furthermore, the report must be made publicly available on your company's website.

 A - Strategy and anchoring: